 Spammers can hide their links in a shortened URL meaning people either clicked on the links and quickly learned to either never trust a shortened link, or to always use a link extraction site (e.g. WhereDoesThisLinkGo) to see where the shortened link actually went before they clicked.

-Link shortening hides the final destination, so of course spammers have latched onto link shortening like a leech.
-People have learned that shortened links can lead to any random spam page on the we.
+Link shortening hides the final destination, so of course, spammers have latched onto link shortening like a leech.
+People have learned that shortened links can lead to any random spam page.

 Shortened links hurt your SEO.